klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Important to define at this point is the concept of **Gadget**.
 If you are familiar with binary exploitation, you should have some knowledge on ROP gadgets, that are commonly used to exploit application bypassing DEP/NX.
 The concept here is quite similar, while POP (Property Oriented Programming) is used instead of ROP.
 POP gadgets are classes or piece of classes with the following characteristics:

 * Can be serialized
-* Has public properties (class variables, we'll specify later on)
+* Has public/accessible properties (class variables, we'll specify later on)
 * Implements specific vulnerable methods
 * [Language dependent: Has access to other "callable" classes]